Skip to content

 FAQ

 Why are some dependencies missing?
-Dynamic SQL (EXEC(@sql), sp_executesql) cannot be analyzed statically.
+Dynamic SQL cannot be analyzed statically.
 Only compile-time dependencies are detected.

 Contributing

-Bug reports are welcome.
-Feature requests are not being accepted — this project is maintained for personal use.
-You're welcome to fork and extend it under the MIT license.
+Bug reports welcome.
+For custom features, fork and extend under the MIT license.
 See CONTRIBUTING.md.

 MIT License · Christian Wagner · GitHub · Developed with Claude Code